Digital marketing is indispensable for just about any business. And the dental field is no exception.

 Check with your current or prospective provider to see if they have these capabilities.

 4. Expecting Overnight Results

 When it comes to online marketing, having unreasonable expectations is one of the biggest mistakes you can make.
-With exception to paid advertising, like Google AdWords and Facebook Ads, there are no overnight digital marketing solutions.
+With exception to paid advertising, like Google Ads and Facebook Ads, there are no overnight digital marketing solutions.

 If you expect to generate 20 new patients in your first month of marketing, you might abandon the effort altogether.

 SEO, content marketing, email marketing, and social media can all take time to ramp up.
 You have to build a strong foundation and build from there.

 That being said, a long-term marketing strategy can give you quality and long-lasting results that steadily grow your practice for years to come.

 Remember, direct mail campaigns start and stop.
 Your website works 24/7, 365 days a year.

 Warning: Beware of any website provider that guarantees instant SEO results.

 The shelf-life of a website is only three to five years.
 The world of online marketing is constantly changing.
 And if your website has crossed the three-to-five year threshold, then your competitors are most likely passing you up.